bcthund/EDDI/SpeechResponder/Variables.md

   - *icao_active* - true if ICAO is currently enabled
   - *ipa_active* - true if phonetic speech ssml tags are currently enabled
   - *va_active* - true when the Voice Attack plug-in is active
+  - *version* - the version level of EDDI which is currently running

 ---